duckdb/duckdb-web/docs/sql/data_types/nested.md

 ```
 ## Structs

 Conceptually, a `STRUCT` column contains an ordered list of other columns called "entries".
 The entries are referenced by name using strings.
 This document refers to those entry names as keys.
 Each row in the `STRUCT` column must have the same keys.
 Each key must have the same type of value for each row.

 `STRUCT`s are typically used to nest multiple columns into a single column,
 and the nested column can be of any type, including other `STRUCT`s and `LIST`s.

 `STRUCT`s are similar to Postgres's `ROW` type.
-DuckDB also includes a `row` function as a special way to produce a struct, but does not have a `ROW` data type.
+The key difference is that DuckDB `STRUCT`s require the same keys in each row of a `STRUCT` column.
+This allows DuckDB to provide significantly improved performance by fully utilizing its vectorized execution engine, and also enforces type consistency for improved correctness.
+DuckDB includes a `row` function as a special way to produce a struct, but does not have a `ROW` data type.
 See an example below and the [nested functions docs](../functions/nested#struct-functions) for details.

 Structs can be created using the [`STRUCT_PACK(name := expr, ...)`](../functions/nested#struct-functions) function
 or the equivalent array notation `{'name': expr, ...}` notation.